whotookzakum/bapharia.com/src/routes/(static)/guides/equipment/+page.md

 Weapon level cannot be increased past your current class' level.
 A level 20 Blast Archer can only level their bow to Lv 20, even if the weapon's max level is 35.

 <StickyNote type="caution">
-    A weapon that is a higher level than your current class cannot be equipped.
+    A weapon that is a higher level than your current class level cannot be equipped.
 </StickyNote>

 Let's say you have a Lv 35 Aegis Fighter and a Lv 20 Spell Caster.
 You can craft and level up a staff on your Aegis Fighter.
 However, if you level the staff to 25, your Spell Caster won't be able to equip it until class Lv 25.